inchirahjabir/Blogging-application/README.md

 * **Git usage**
   * Grade: 2
   * Comments: I lost all my previsous commits because I just created this repository and I am doing my project solo so I only have the commits for my project files
-  * Task feedback: It was okay, I tried my best to respect the conventianal commits
+  * Task feedback: It was okay, I tried my best to respect the conventional commits
 * **Code quality**
   * Grade: 4
   * Comments: I added comments to explain my code and tried my best to make it straightforward.